enaeseth/python-fp-growth/Readme.md

 Library Usage
 -------------

-Usage of the module is very simple.
+Usage of the module is straightforward.
 Assuming you have some iterable of transactions (which are themselves iterables of items) called `transactions` and an integer minimum support value `minsup`, you can find the frequent itemsets in your transactions with the following code: